Code-Institute-Submissions/MattMurnaghan-House-Price-Predictor/README.md

 |Perform an extensive hyperparameter search for a given algorithm.| :white_check_mark: |

 * We have satisfied all business requirements
-* We camn predict the prices of other houses in Ames Iowa
+* We can predict the prices of other houses in Ames Iowa
 * We can predict the sum of selling all four inherrited houses: $591004.54

 ### **Future Work**<a name-="future-work"></a>